What to Wear & Bring

 Guns owned by clients must be temporarily imported into Mozambique for hunting (as well as South Africa if you come through Johannesburg).
 Therefore, both import procedures must be followed.
 Gajogo Safarilands must accomplish this for you, but regardless a proof of ownership via US Customs and Border Protection (CBP) Form 4457 "Certificate Registration for Personal Effects Taken Abroad" is required.

 CBP 4457s are available at most Customs Offices.
+The "Expiration date" on the upper right corner must be AFTER your return through South Africa.
 Your guns must, and other valuables may (I.e.: cameras computers, watches, etc) be physically presented to "Customs" for registration as proof of ownership on the CBP 4457 as well.
 No permanent record is kept.
 The form must be stamped by CBP to be valid (if possible, get an "original" duplicate and send it to Gajogo Safarilands as a backup).
 This CBP 4457 Form is required to bring guns "into" Africa, as well as "back" into the USA.